HuaizhengZhang/AI-System-School/README.md

   - A library containing both highly optimized building blocks and an execution engine for data pre-processing in deep learning applications
 - gpushare-scheduler-extender [[GitHub]](https://github.com/HuaizhengZhang/gpushare-scheduler-extender)
   - Some of these tasks can be run on the same Nvidia GPU device to increase GPU utilization
-- Machine Learning Pipelines for Kubeflow [[GitHub]](https://github.com/kubeflow/pipelines)
-  - Kubeflow is a machine learning (ML) toolkit that is dedicated to making deployments of ML workflows on Kubernetes simple, portable, and scalable.

 ####